EPFL-Center-for-Imaging/image-analysis-field-guide/src/index.md

 ````
 `````

-To learn more about scientific image processing and analysis in Python, browse our collection of example image analysis projects done in collaboration with EPFL labs and presented in the form of Jupyter notebooks.
+Browse our collection of example image analysis projects done in collaboration with EPFL labs and presented in the form of Jupyter notebooks.

 ```{nblinkgallery}